|Nutritional Guidelines (per serving)|

 - dash black pepper, to taste (optional)

-- First, cook the couscous according to the package instructions.
+If using raw couscous, cook it according to the package instructions.
 Couscous cooks very quickly, so this should take you less than ten minutes total.
 Quick tip: Cook your couscous in vegetable broth instead of water to maximize the flavor.